zcericola/haddawy-clone/README.md

 ## Hosted here: [https://zcericola.github.io/haddawy-clone/](https://zcericola.github.io/haddawy-clone/)

 ### Note: This isn't mobile responsive, and I've disabled most of the links.
+If I continue to work on it, I'll update.